Assyrian Journalist Khlapieel Bnyameen

 On November 12, Bnyameen was released and his belongings were returned to him.
 He told CPJ he still doesn’t know if charges are pending and he said that he believes he was targeted because of his work and his criticism of the Kurdish authorities.

 Dindar Zebari, the Kurdistan Regional Government’s deputy minister for international advocacy coordination, told CPJ in an email on November 12, 2019 that he would look into the arrest and let CPJ know his findings.
-Zebari did not immediately respond to CPJ’s follow up email requesting comment on the journalist’s description of his treatment in detention.
+Zebari told CPJ via email on November 27 that Bnyameen was arrested for crossing the border illegally from Syria and that his case is ongoing.
+Zebari said that Bnyameen “did not cross to Syria for journalism and reporting activities” and that the Asayish security forces had informed his office that the journalist was not beaten or tortured during questioning.

 ANB board member Yaro told CPJ that Bnyameen has been contributing as a freelancer to ANB since 2014 and had been on assignment in Syria for two weeks, reporting on the situation for the Assyrian minority in Qamishli and villages near al-Hasakah.
 Bnyameen told CPJ that he interviewed local Assyrian politicians and civilians for a documentary and documented the situation for the Assyrians.